growdigital/natureworks.org.uk/content/portfolio/max.md

 The client responded magnificently, levelling the garden with hardcore, installing the paths, putting in the edging and bringing in topsoil.
 The garden has been absolutely transformed in a very short time.

+This is the garden six months on, incredible the amount of growth already.

+{{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1695909120/max/max-steps-230928.jpg" alt="Small garden with brick walls on each side, fence on the other, curved beds with establishing plants" caption="Within six months, many of the plants are getting established quickly" >}}

+And this is how the garden looked at the outset.

 {{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1677759279/max/max-bare.jpg" alt="Bare fenced back yard with mud and weeds" caption="Lots of Dock, very damp soil">}}

 {{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1684412687/max/paths-finished-230501-169.jpg" alt="Landscaped back yard with paths and beds" caption="Weeds removed, hardcore foundations, paths, espalier trees and flower beds planted!" >}}